 That review is being done by the Senate Select Committee on Intelligence Staff.
 The committee is continuing its review and is making periodic transfers of these materials to us.
-The most recent estimate I had from the committee staff indicated they may have as many as 70 boxes of records, but I think that is a very rough estimate and we really won't know for sure until the process is nearer to the end.
+The most recent

-Now, the staff of the House Select Committee on Intelligence has also begun review of the House Select Committee on Intelligence, or the "Pike Committee" records that also deal with the assassination.
-Now, let me say right here that the Church Committee and the Pike Committee, both of which were established by the Congress to look into activities dealing with foreign and domestic intelligence activities of the CIA and other parts of the federal government, only looked at - the JFK was only one part of their findings, of their investigative work.
+Now, the staff of the House Select Committee on

+Intelligence has also begun review of the House Select Committee on assassination.
+Now, let me say right here that the Church by the Congress to look into activities dealing with foreign and domestic intelligence activities of the CIA and other parts of the federal government, only looked at -- the JFK was only one part of their findings, of their investigative work.